Q: What do the following all have in common? …

 - Work submitted to the college

-- STEP papers and/or BMAT/LMAT, etc.
+- STEP papers, BMAT, LNAT etc.

 No other university admissions system has quite so much mystery or rumour surrounding it.
 This is mostly to do with age-old stories of crazy interviewing techniques and a strong lingering air of an “old boys network” and public school bias.
 Neither of these are at all still in existence and the process is becoming much more open and transparent, although still very tough, competitive and challenging.